-Department Website: www.iit.edu/engineering/mmae
+Website: engineering.iit.edu/mmae

 10 W. 32nd St. Engineering 1 Building Suite 243 Chicago, IL 60616 312.567.3175

 Keith Bowman

 The Department of Mechanical, Materials, and Aerospace Engineering offers the Bachelor of Science degree in Mechanical Engineering (ME), Materials Science and Engineering (MSE), and Aerospace Engineering (AE).
 These degree programs are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).